Cloud Gate: Design

 Although Kapoor does not draw with computers, computer modeling was essential to the process of analyzing the complex form, which created numerous issues.
 Since the sculpture was expected to be outdoors, concerns arose that it might retain and conduct heat in a way that would make it too hot to touch during the summer and so cold that one's tongue might stick to it during the winter.
 The extreme temperature variation between seasons was also feared to weaken the structure.
 Graffiti, bird droppings and fingerprints were also potential problems, as they would affect the aesthetics of the surface.
 The most pressing issue was the need to create a single seamless exterior for the external shell, a feat architect Norman Foster once believed to be nearly impossible.

 While the sculpture was being constructed, public and media outlets nicknamed it "The Bean" because of its shape, a name that Kapoor described as "completely stupid".
 Months later, Kapoor officially named the piece Cloud Gate.
 (Kapoor eventually accepted the nickname of "The Bean".)
 Critical reviews describe the sculpture as a passage between realms.
 Three-quarters of the sculpture's external surface reflects the sky and the name refers to it acting as a type of gate that helps bridge the space between the sky and the viewer.
-The sculpture and plaza are sometimes referred to jointly as "Cloud Gate on the AT&T Plaza".
+In 2008, the sculpture and plaza were sometimes referred to jointly as "Cloud Gate on the AT&T Plaza" (as Grainger Plaza was then called).
 It is Kapoor's first public outdoor work in the United States, and is the work by which he is best known in the country according to the Financial Times.